The oldest public wildflower garden in the United States

 Fruit: The mature flowers form an ovoid seed capsule containing several small brown seeds; the capsule, when mature and dry, breaks into 3 sections dispensing the seeds explosively.
 Seeds require 60 days of cold stratification for germination.

 Habitat: Wild Blue Phlox grows from a fine rhizomatous root system in moist woods, partial shade to shade, best with dappled sun, wet-mesic to dry-mesic moisture conditions.
 They die back by mid-summer after setting seed.
 Infertile shoots will remain green longer.
+It does not seem to be a long-lived plant except in the most favorable environment.
+I say this from personal experience and from looking at the replanting record at the Wildflower Garden (in notes below).
+Eloise Butler planted it in almost every year she was curator and many times in large quantities.

 Names: The genus Phlox covers 67 species, mostly in North America.
 The word is from the Greek phlox and means 'flame' which referred to a Greek plant that had a flame colored inflorescence atop a slim erect stem.
 The species name, divaricata, is Latin, meaning "spreading" or "growing in a straggling manner".
 The author name for the plant classification - 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.